StrongKey/FIDO-Server/docs/Installation_Guide_Linux_Scripted.md

-**This document first explains the installation of the StrongKey FIDO Server using a script and default settings, then describes the (manual, more customizeable process below)[#unscripted].
+**This document first explains the installation of the StrongKey FIDO Server using a script and default settings, then describes the [manual, more customizeable process below](#unscripted).

 # Prerequisites